ddc-java-12/personal-android-project-bquintana1027/docs/index.md

 - Utilize the application management for a team, project and specific client.
 - Data collection (Hours spent per project, client and price points for billing)
 - Reports (Total Hours, Total Projects, Projects per client, Hours per project)
-- Calender and Project History
+- Calendar and Project History
 - Timing feature that accurately tracks by start and stop feature.

 ## Persistent data